JackEdwardLyons/jacklyons-me-beta/content/pages/blog/my-annual-2023-review.md

 Drafting a yearly review has become a ritual for me to take stock over the passing years.
 Since becoming a father, the need to capture and remember key milestones has intensified, as life appears to be racing ahead right in front of me.
 In the midst of juggling a never-ending and intensely demanding work schedule, parenting a __lively__ toddler, and navigating the perpetual challenge of carving out personal time, the practice of crafting an annual review is a valuable compass for self-reflection.

 I do want to highlight the things I was working towards in 2022 though.
 A year ago I was convinced that I would be living in Austria with my wife and daughter.
 Oh how wrong I was about that!

 Well, to be fair, 2023 started out with the best of intentions to move there.
-I studied for and passed (98%) the required German exam in order to apply for a Visa.
+I studied for and passed the required German exam in order to apply for a Visa.
 I made some calls to the Austrian Embassy and got all my paperwork in order.
+Things were looking good...

-As the months rolled on I did keep asking my wife if this was stil what she wanted; she was unsure but still quite open to the idea so it wasn't completely off the table.
-But then, it wasn't until around May when Zoe decided to pull the plug on the whole idea, and I slowly came around to her wishes.
-Luckily though, for as you'll read in the post, it was for the best.
+As the months rolled on I did keep asking my wife if this was still what she wanted to do; she was unsure but also quite open to the idea so it wasn't completely off the table.
+The whole point of moving was for her to be close to her family.
+But then, it wasn't until around May when Zoe decided to pull the plug on the whole idea, and that was that.
+I agreed and supported the decision because I do still love where we live and the life we have here in Australia.
+Luckily though, for as you'll read in the post, this was for the best.
 Moving to Austria would have been an extremely disruptive plan, and I'm glad to be here in Australia in 2024.

 As for my other goal to deepen my knowledge of Ayurveda; well that is definitely underway and happening, and I'll share more about that below!